kyma-project/kyma/docs/deep-dive/03-dd-expose-function-serverless.md

 ---
-title: Expose a Function with an API Rule
+title: Expose a Function with an APIRule
 type: Deep Dive
 ---